Board of Directors

-In 2007, he organized the first annual PMP Cancer Walk to raise money for PMP research and education in Suburban Philadelphia, PA, after his lifelong friend Dutch Culbertson lost his courageous battle to PMP.
+In 2007, he organized the first annual appendix cancer walk to raise money for AC/PMP research and education in Philadelphia, PA, after his lifelong friend Dutch Culbertson passed away from pseudomyxoma peritonei (PMP).

-Mr. Carroll resides in Springfield, PA with his wife Patty and two daughters.
+Mr. Carroll resides in Springfield, PA with his wife and two daughters.

-In 2004, Ms. Culbertson’s husband, Dutch, was diagnosed with PMP.
+In 2004, Ms. Culbertson’s husband, Dutch, was diagnosed with pseudomyxoma peritonei (PMP).
 From the time that Dutch was diagnosed, she maintained an optimistic attitude, investing her energy in researching possible treatment options and taking any action possible to help her husband fight his disease.

 Following Dutch’s death in 2006, she has continued her advocacy, remaining optimistic and aggressive in searching for information regarding the treatment of PMP.
-In 2007, she organized the first annual PMP Cancer Walk held on Father’s Day in the suburbs of Philadelphia in honor of Dutch.
-The walk raises funds for PMP research and is dedicated to creating awareness for the early detection, treatment, and eventual cure of PMP.
+In 2007, she organized the first annual appendix cancer walk held on Father’s Day in the suburbs of Philadelphia in honor of Dutch.
+The walk raises funds for AC/PMP research and is dedicated to creating awareness.
 Ms. Culbertson has also joined forces with the grassroots organization Livestrong Army.

 Ms. Culbertson resides in Springfield, PA, with her three children.

-Ms. Ortega was diagnosed with PMP in August, 2009 and had surgery with Dr. Sugarbaker in January, 2010.
+Ms. Ortega was diagnosed with pseudomyxoma peritonei (PMP) in August, 2009 and had surgery with Dr. Sugarbaker in January, 2010.
 Susan is fully recovered from the surgery and in excellent health.

-She lives in northern Virginia with her husband Ernie and their two children.
+She lives in northern Virginia with her husband and their two children.

 Therese has over 30 years of administrative experience in both the corporate and self-employed market.
 Opting for early retirement in 2008, she now spends her time enjoying life with family and friends.

 In 2013, along with her daughter and sister, the first very successful TEAM KEITH fundraiser was organized and is now an annual event.
-Following Keith’s death in 2014, Ms. Surges has continued her support of patients and caregivers and has been a volunteer for the Research Foundation since the Spring of 2015.
+Following Keith’s death in 2014, Ms. Surges continued her support of patients and caregivers and was a volunteer for the Research Foundation from the Spring of 2015 through 2019.